 The Co-RTWT requesting AP shall include a Co-RTWT profile in the MAPC element carried in a transmitted individually addressed MAPC Negotiation Request frame.
 The Co-RTWT profile shall include one or more MAPC Scheme Request fields where each corresponds to an R-TWT schedule.
 The Broadcast TWT ID field included in the MAPC Info field of the MAPC Request Control field identifies the R-TWT schedule, and shall be set equal to the value of the Broadcast TWT ID field of the Restricted TWT Parameter Set field corresponding to the R-TWT schedule that is announced by the Co-RTWT requesting AP in its own BSS (see 35.8.3.1 (Rules for R-TWT scheduling AP)).
 The MAPC Operation Type shall be set to 0 to establish a new Co-RTWT agreement, to 1 to update an existing Co-RTWT agreement, or to 2 to teardown an existing Co-RTWT agreement (see Table 9-K5).
 If the MAPC Operation Type is set to 0 or 1, the MAPC Request Parameter Set field defined in 9.4.2.aa3.2.5 (Co-RTWT profile) shall be included in the MAPC Scheme Request field.

-If the MAPC Request Parameter Set field is included in the MAPC Scheme Request field for an R-TWT schedule, the MAPC Request Parameter Set field shall specify the associated Co-RTWT parameter set as follows: the Target Wake Time field, the Nominal Minimum TWT Wake Duration field, the TWT Wake Interval Mantissa field, the TWT Wake Interval Exponent field, the Broadcast TWT Persistence field, and the Restricted TWT Schedule Info field shall be set equal to the value of the Target Wake Time field, Nominal Minimum TWT Wake Duration field, the TWT Wake Interval Mantissa field, the TWT Wake Interval Exponent field, the Broadcast TWT Persistence field, and the Restricted TWT Schedule Info field, respectively, as reported in the Restricted TWT Parameter Set field corresponding to the R-TWT schedule that is announced by the Co-RTWT requesting AP in its own BSS as defined in 35.8.3.1.
+If the MAPC Request Parameter Set field is included in the MAPC Scheme Request field for an R-TWT schedule, the MAPC Request Parameter Set field shall specify the associated Co-RTWT parameter set as follows: the Target Wake Time field, the Nominal Minimum TWT Wake Duration field, the TWT Wake Interval Mantissa field, the TWT Wake Interval Exponent field, the Broadcast TWT Persistence field, and the Restricted TWT Schedule Info field shall be set equal to the value of the Target Wake Time field, Nominal Minimum TWT Wake Duration field, the TWT Wake Interval Mantissa field, the TWT Wake Interval Exponent field, the Broadcast TWT Persistence field, the Restricted TWT Schedule Info field, and the Overlapping Quiet Interval Scheduled field, respectively, as reported in the Restricted TWT Parameter Set field corresponding to the R-TWT schedule that is announced by the Co-RTWT requesting AP in its own BSS as defined in 35.8.3.1.

 An AP that responds to a Co-RTWT requesting AP in a MAPC agreement negotiation for Co-RTWT agreement(s) is also a MAPC responding AP and responds by following the rules defined in 37.8.1.3.